All $2D$ generalised dilaton theories from $d\geq 4$ gravities

 Particular subclasses of two-dimensional Horndeski theories are known to arise from standard notions of QTGs~\cite{Oliva:2010eb,Myers:2010jv,Dehghani:2011vu,Cisterna:2017umf,Bueno:2019ltp,Bueno:2019ycr, Bueno:2022res,Moreno:2023rfl,Bueno:2025qjk} as gravitational theories built from polynomial functions of curvature invariants without covariant derivatives and possessing second-order equations of motion on spherically symmetric backgrounds~\cite{Bueno:2025qjk}.
 The two-dimensional Horndeski theories arising from the spherical reduction of such gravities are automatically integrable and in particular the unique static spherically symmetric solutions satisfy $g_{tt}g_{rr} = -1$ whereby $f$ is determined through an algebraic equation involving a single one-variable function of the eigenvalue $\psi(r,f)=(1-f)/r^2$ of the Riemann tensor~\cite{Bueno:2025qjk}.
 This same function is sufficient to parametrise all two-dimensional Horndeski actions which can arise from the spherical reduction of such theories~\cite{Bueno:2025qjk}.
 We will henceforth refer to this particular subclass of QTGs as {\it polynomial curvature quasi-topological gravities} (polynomial CQTGs).
 Polynomial CQTGs beyond general relativity exist only in $d\geq 5$ dimensions~\cite{Bueno:2019ltp,Moreno:2023rfl}. \\

-An extended subclass of two-dimensional Horndeski theories can arise from $d\geq 4$ gravitational theories involving non-polynomial functions of curvature invariants without covariant derivatives and possessing second-order equations of motion on spherically symmetric backgrounds.
+CQTGs can be constructed also in $d=4$ dimensions if the action is allowed to depend non-polynomially on curvature invariants~\cite{Bueno:2025zaj,Borissova:2026wmn}.
+In fact an extended subclass of two-dimensional Horndeski theories can arise from $d\geq 4$ gravitational theories involving non-polynomial functions of curvature invariants without covariant derivatives and possessing second-order equations of motion on spherically symmetric backgrounds.
 This subspace of two-dimensional Horndeski theories can be subdivided into integrable and non-integrable ones, and we will refer to those pure-curvature gravities which yield integrable two-dimensional Horndeski theories as {\it non-polynomial curvature quasi-topological gravities} (non-polynomial CQTGs).